 2. Meditation App

 A meditation app can help make a practice accessible because the world’s best teachers are always with you on your phone.
 Many apps also have courses available to teach the practice to you.
 Headspace, Calm, and Ten Percent Happier each have gift subscriptions available.
+In addition, fitness apps like Peloton has yoga classes and meditations as well and Peloton just released a new introduction to meditation course.

 There are so many good books on mindfulness and meditation practice out there that you really can’t go wrong.
 Any of the books we have mentioned on this blog would make a fine gift, including: